The Belgium Process

 But in many ways, the country has already won.
 It has raised the level of its talent.
 But it has also made the divergent journeys of Hazard and Lukaku possible.
 That they have risen to prominence by taking markedly different paths through different systems speaks to the changes that Belgium has made to its youth development system.
 Changes that look as if they will last long into the future.

 Hazard found the resources he needed abroad, at Lille.
 (His youngest brother, Ethan, who is in school, has started to train at Tubize.)
-Meanwhile, Lukaku was able to stay at home through his late teens, in part, because of the development opportunities available to him in the Purple Talents Project, which allowed coaches to smooth out the rough edges of his skill set while he still went to regular school.
+Meanwhile, Lukaku was able to stay at home through his late teens, in part because of the development opportunities available to him in the Purple Talents Project, which allowed coaches to smooth out the rough edges of his skill set while he still went to regular school.
 Before the country revamped its system of development, Lukaku’s alternative route might not have been possible at all.

 The Belgian squad has marketed itself as a group of friends coming together to play for a common cause.
 Hazard has been teasing his #REDTOGETHER campaign on social media as a means of gathering support.
 Lukaku has expressed his thanks to supporters as well, perhaps to drum up more enthusiasm.

 Whether the family campaign will pay off is anybody’s guess.
 The kinship is surely there.
-"If I have something to say to Romelu— Romelu, stop scoring goals now.
+"If I have something to say to Romelu—Romelu, stop scoring goals now.
 Score goals for Belgium in the national team for the World Cup, please," Hazard told Sky Sports in March.

 That kind of friendly banter doesn’t come from a place where the resources are finite and there’s one path to the promised land.
 It comes from having multiple ways to win.